Last update: 9/7/2021

 Antigua and Barbuda - EN

-Travelers from any country can currently visit Antigua and Barbuda.
+Travelers from any country, except Brazil and South Africa, can currently visit Antigua and Barbuda.

 Antigua and Barbuda COVID-19 travel restrictions